All highlights & hidden gems in

 By train to Barcelona

-You can also visit Barcelona by train from Capellades (station at 5 min, train journey time approx. 1 h 15 min).
+You can also visit Barcelona by train from Capellades (station at 5 min - Google maps).
+The train journey takes approx. 1 h 15 min).
 FGC Line R6 (Igualada - Barcelona).
 You can buy tickets on the platform at the vending machine with your credit or debit card (Note: not on the train).
 End station is Barcelona – Plaza España (5 zones).
 A single ticket costs approx. €6.50.
 From Plaza España you can continue by metro to any destination in Barcelona, e.g. with line 1 (red) to Plaza Catalunya (in the heart of the city centre).
 From Barcelona, take the train back to Capellades from Plaza España.
 The train normally runs once an hour, check the timetable here and look at the stop times at Capellades and Plaza España station.

 Moving around in Barcelona